• Art magazine

 8. She had two turbulent marriages with the famous Mexican painter Diego Rivera

-In 1927, when Frida was 20 years old, she admired the work of the famous Mexican painter Diego Rivera for many years.
-When she finally got to know him despite an age difference of 20 years, the two quickly fell in love, which caused Diego to leave his second wife and marry Frida in 1929.
-It was already the third marriage of Rivera.
+In 1927, when Frida was 20 years old, she had admired the work of the famous Mexican painter Diego Rivera for many years.
+When she finally met him, despite a 20-year age difference, the two quickly fell in love, prompting Diego to leave his second wife and marry Frida in 1929.
+It was Rivera's third marriage.
 Frida Kahlo now became Frida Kahlo de Rivera .

 Due to the different sizes, people often referred to the couple as "the elephant and the pigeon" .